List a variety of organisms which live in the marine and estuarine environment and describe how they are connected.

 The coastal environment can be split into three distinct marine ecosystems:

 An estuary is formed where rivers and streams flow out and mix with salt water from the ocean.
 At high tide, when the ocean has rushed towards the shore, an estuary contains a higher amount of salt water.
 At low tide, when the ocean has moved out of the river mouth, the estuary may dry out and expose rocks, mud and plants to air and sunlight.
 The estuary is an important part of the lifecycle of the salmon.
 Their time in the estuary allows their body to adapt to a saltier environment.
 Estuaries are also known as ‘nursery areas’ because they offer young fish and invertebrates places to hide from predators.

-The nearshore ecosystem of British Columbia includes the intertidal zone and kelp forests.
+Nearshore ecosystem of British Columbia include the intertidal zone and kelp forests.
 Many different species live there.
 These species include seaweeds, fishes, invertebrates (animals without backbones) and marine mammals (orcas, sea lions, seals and sea otters.)

 The open ocean is home to large whales, adult salmon, and large-winged seabirds like albatross.
 Off the coast of British Columbia, the ocean is extremely deep.
 The darkness of deeper water provides many places for prey to hide.
 The deep areas off the coast also provide a lot of nutrients that flow into nearshore environments each spring after winter storms.
 This regeneration of nutrients is called ‘upwelling’.

 Many of our activities on land, whether we live close to the ocean or far away, affect the ocean.
-For example, chemicals that are poured down drains eventually make their way into streams, out estuaries and into the ocean.
+Chemicals that are poured down drains or otherwise enter waterways eventually make their way into streams, out estuaries and into the ocean.
 According to the World Wildlife Fund, over 80% of marine pollution can be directly associated with land-based activities.